mguenther/spring-kafka-introduction/README.md

 $ docker-compose up
 ```

 for starting Apache Kafka and Apache Zookeeper.
-Stopping the containers is best done using a separate terminal and issueing the following commands.
+Stopping the containers is best done using a separate terminal and issuing the following commands.

 ```bash
 $ docker-compose stop